nolanlawson/state-of-binary-data-in-the-browser/README.md

 Don't try to store Blobs directly in IndexedDB, unless you want to cry.
 Browsers still suck at it.

-[PouchDB](https://github.com/pouchdb/pouchdb) and [blob-util](https://github.com/nolanlawson/blob-util) have workarounds to avoid all the browser bugs.
+[PouchDB](https://github.com/pouchdb/pouchdb) and [blob-util](https://github.com/nolanlawson/blob-util) have workarounds to avoid the browser bugs.

 ### Long version